BizTalkComponents/BizTalkComponents.github.io/_posts/2014-11-14-promote-db-query-result-context-property-value-exists.md

 ---

 ## Usage ##
-Promotes <code>True</code> or <code>False</code> in the specified property if the input context property value exists or not in the database.
+Promotes <code>True</code> in the specified output context property if the input context property value exists in the database, <code>False</code> otherwise.

 This component is useful when you need to promote whether a value exists or not in a database.